 - Setting maxretry too low: Legitimate users on unstable network connections may trigger multiple connection attempts, especially when an SSH client retries automatically.
 Setting

-maxretryto at least 3 for SSH prevents accidental bans of real users. - Forgetting to whitelist your own IP: Accidentally banning yourself while testing or during normal work is frustrating.
+maxretryto at least 3 for SSH prevents accidental bans of real users who have temporary connectivity issues. - Forgetting to whitelist your own IP: Accidentally banning yourself while testing or during normal work is frustrating and potentially disruptive.
 Add your office or home IP address to the

 ignoreipdirective in yourjail.localfile to prevent self-blocks. - Incorrect log file paths: Fail2Ban silently takes no action if the log path in your jail configuration does not match the actual log file location.
 Verify paths carefully, especially if your distribution or web server uses non-standard logging locations.